molily/molily.de/_posts/2019-02-03-testing-angular.md

 Your mileage may vary on this question.
 For completeness, let us discuss how we could reduce the repetition in the `countChange` Output specs.

-An Output is an `EventEmitter`, which is a fully-functional RxJS `Observable`.
+An Output is an `EventEmitter`, that is a fully-functional RxJS `Observable`.
 This allows us to transform the `Observable` as we please.
 Specifically, we can click all three buttons and then expect that the `countChange` Output has emitted three values.

 ```typescript
 it('emits countChange events', () => {